 By: Sharon Aron Baron

-The two school board passing notes during a public meeting?
+Is the two school board passing notes during a public meeting?
 Current Board Chair Rosalind Osgood and Vice Chair Abby Freedman.
 The person they were referring to as a “selfish bitch” was School Board Member Nora Rupert.

-Rupert, who has served since 2010, is popular in her district, however, she has been passed over every year for a shot at becoming the next School Board Vice Chair.
+Rupert, who has served since 2010, is popular in her district; however, she has been passed over every year for a shot at becoming the next School Board Vice Chair.

-Rupert made copies of the note and left it on the desks of the two others, however, we have heard from a source that there has never been an apology to her from the “mean girls” and Abby Freedman was heard saying “that’s what she gets for dumpster diving.”
+Rupert made copies of the note and left it on the desks of the two others; however, we have heard from a source that there has never been an apology to her from the “mean girls,” and Abby Freedman was heard saying, “that’s what she gets for dumpster diving.”

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.